cowprotocol/cow-amm/docs/amm.md

 ## Requirements

 - The CoW AMM funds will be stored in a safe.
 Every pair of tokens requires its dedicated safe.
 The owners of the safe have full access to the funds.
-- The CoW AMM safe needs to use the safe's `ExtensibleFallbackHandler` fallback handler (needed to validate a Composable CoW order).
+- The CoW AMM safe needs to use the safe's `ExtensibleFallbackHandler` fallback handler (needed to validate a `ComposableCoW` order).
 - The CoW AMM safe needs to create a new [`ComposableCoW`](https://github.com/cowprotocol/composable-cow) order that uses the standard deployment of `ConstantProduct` as its handler.

 ## Order setup